 Compare this with the latest 13” MacBook Air which features an 8th gen Intel processor, a third generation butterfly keyboard, touch ID, and a larger display with true tone technology.

 And with the removal of the MacBook and non-Retina MacBook Air, Apple no longer sells a MacBook with USB-A ports.
 The company’s entire notebook range now features only USB-C ports with Thunderbolt 3 connectivity.
+Check out: USB hub with long cable.

 Something the MacBook was responsible for introducing.
 So it’s clear that the upgraded MacBook Air offers a fuller-featured experience when compared to the MacBook.